tcardona/PSEG-Alexa-Project/Tutorials/HelloWorld/PAGE7.md

 #### Tutorials
-## Hello World - Publish your skill <a id="title"></a>
+## 7. Publish your skill <a id="title"></a>
 <hr />

-Here is how to publish your skill.
+Make your skill public so other Echo customers can benefit from your skill's unique features!

 When you are done with the skill Test page, click Next to go to the Publishing Information page.
-Describe and customize your skill, and then submit it for certification, which usually takes less than a week.
+On this page you will describe and customize your skill, and then submit it for certification.
-You will receive an email from Amazon when the skill certification process is complete.
+You will receive an email from Amazon, usually within a week, when the skill certification process is complete.

 ### Familiarize yourself with existing skills
-+ Review the format for some existing skills, as shown at [amazon.com/skills](https://www.amazon.com/skills]
++ Browse some existing skills, and note how they appear within the skills list [amazon.com/skills](https://www.amazon.com/skills)

 ### Alexa Documentation
 Refer to the articles: